Controlling access to the volume

 - If you are in read-only mode, click on Edit in the upper banner.

-- Click on Add a rule (Volume).
-A new row appears.
+- Click on Add >Rule (Volume).
+A new line is displayed.

 - In the Access field in the Default behavior area of a protection rule, select the behavior that applies to all applications that may access the raw volume:

-- Allow to allow access to the volume by default,
+- Allow to allow the action by default,

-- Block to block access to the volume by default,
+- Block to block the action by default,

-- Block and kill to block access to the volume by default, and shut down the process that launched the action.
+- Block and kill to block the action by default, and shut down the process that launched the action.

 - In the upper banner in the rule, you can: